YT-Narin/RVC-Model-Hans-D1/README.md

 - [X] Create banner for GitHub repository
 - [X] Release a model that uses 500 Epochs
 - [X] Make a Wiki on a GitHub repository
-- [ ] Release a model that uses 750 Epochs
 - [ ] Release a model that uses 1000 Epochs

 ## License